List of Dallas (1978 TV series) cast members

 This is a list of actors appearing on the 1978–1991 US television series Dallas.
 During its 14 seasons on air, the show featured 21 regular cast members.
-Further more, 32 actors were billed as "also starring" during the first scene of the episodes, and 24 were billed as "special guest star" in the closing credits.
+Furthermore, 32 actors were billed as "also starring" during the first scene of the episodes, and 24 were billed as "special guest star" in the closing credits.
 Additionally, hundreds more were billed as either guest stars or co-stars.
 This list includes those with at least eight appearances.